MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Regulation 8 lists the exceptions a ship carrying harmful cargo in bulk can have under various circumstances.

-The authorisation of port-state control on the operational requirement of ships carrying such substance under MARPOL Annex III is listed in Regulation 9.
+Regulation 9 lists the authorisation of port-state control on the operational requirement of ships carrying such substance under MARPOL Annex III.

-Chapter 2 deals with the Verification of compliance with the provision of this convention providing details of the application and the process for compliance verification under Regulations 10 and 11.
+Chapter 2 deals with verifying compliance with the provisions of this convention, providing details of the application and the process for compliance verification under Regulations 10 and 11.

 MARPOL Annex IV

-Entered into force on 27 September 2003, this Annex focuses on preventing sewage pollution from ships.
-It has 7 Chapters comprising 18 Regulations.
-It underlines restrictions for the discharge of sewage from ships.
+This Annex, which entered into force on 27 September 2003, focuses on preventing sewage pollution from ships.
+It has 7 Chapters comprising 18 Regulations and underlines restrictions on the discharge of sewage from ships.

 pollution by sewage from ships